-Note: In addition to the above, California residents, or students enrolled at the California campus, may be subject to a non-refundable STRF fee.
-For students who enroll after April 1st, 2022, the fee is \$ 2.50 (two dollars and fifty cents) per \$1,000 of institutional charges.
+Note: In addition to the above, California residents, or students enrolled at the California campus, may be subject to a non-refundable

+STRF fee.
+For students who enroll after April 1st, 2024, the fee is \$0.00 (zero dollars and zero cents) per \$1,000 of institutional charges.
 The STRF rate is subject to change based on the balance in the STRF account.